Revalidation for postgraduate doctors in training in East Midlands region

 WHO DO I CONTACT IF MY QUESTIONS AREN’T ANSWERED ABOVE?

-NHSE Education East Midlands is a part of Health Education England.
-The PGDiT directorate of HEE-EM was formerly known as the East Midlands Healthcare Workforce Deanery.
+NHSE Education East Midlands is a part of NHS England.
+The PGDiT directorate was formerly known as the East Midlands Healthcare Workforce Deanery and Health Education England in the East Midlands.